Learningstuff98/chess/README.md

 What I would do differently

 I would break the piece model up into seperate models like rook, queen, pawn ect.
-I would move logic that would need to be shared by some of the models like rooks and queens to somewhere else, maybe modules or service objects, although I would need to do more research about that.
+I would move logic that would need to be shared by some of the models like rooks and queens to their own modules.